 - Affinity-based audiences

 Specialized audiences are built using a combination of bio and content search.
-This approach is great for finding very specific audiences like the C-Suite, millennials in Oregon, or physicians.
+This approach is excellent for finding specific audiences like the C-Suite, millennials in Oregon, or physicians.

 Micro-audiences are smaller and more influential audiences.
-A few examples could be the top 100 technology journalists or the top 500 AI influencers.
+Examples could be the top 100 technology journalists or the top 500 AI influencers.

-One audience that I don’t talk much about is the media – not necessarily journalists, but the content that gets published on media publications like Forbes, Fortune and Business Insider.
+One audience I don’t talk much about is the media – not necessarily journalists, but the content published in media publications like Forbes, Fortune, and Business Insider.